Abhinav-P-123/Abhinav-P-123/readME.md

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [abhinav.palugula@gmail.com](mailto:abhinav.palugula@gmail.com)
-*   🚀  I'm currently working on [A Dictionary App](http://dictionary-plxd.onrender.com)
+*   🚀  I'm currently working on [A Next.js based Pizza App]
 *   🧠  I'm learning PostgreSQL
 *   🤝  I'm open to collaborating on MERN Stack Projects
 *   ⚡  And I am a big fan of Artificial Intelligence